 The roof will open and stop partway 10 mm (0.4 in.) from the fully opened position.
 When you push "SLIDE OPEN" side again, the moon roof will open fully.
-To stop the roof partway, push the same side or "TILT UP" side while the roof is moving.
+To stop the roof partway, push the switch on either the "SLIDE OPEN" or "TILT UP" side briefly while the roof is moving.